The-Squadratics/openMRS_security_project/Project_proposal.md

 ---

-* An assumed/hypothetical operational environment (e.g., home, office, enterprise, bank, government, etc.) where the users will expect security functionality from the software in its intended use.
+### An assumed/hypothetical operational environment (e.g., home, office, enterprise, bank, government, etc.) where the users will expect security functionality from the software in its intended use.

 Electronic medical records are standard in most western or developed countries but due to their cost and the technical overhead they entail they haven't been adopted as much in developing nations, especially in rural areas.
 This project aims to change that by providing an open source solution that healthcare providers and facilities can adopt regardless of their financial means.

-Our examination will focus on a the core use case of electronic medical records, managing patient records at a small facility.
-We will be examining this...
+The environment we are assuming during our analysis will be the Clinic.
+Specifically, the location for the session will be Outpatient Clinic.
+The outpatient clinic table stores the information taken by the clinician during the treatment of the patient.
+Each row in the data table represents a visit from the patient.
+Our analysis will focus on the core use case of electronic medical records, managing patient records at a small facility, capturing vitals of the patients, configuring metadata, scheduling appointments, generating reports.

 ---
 ### Security Needs of the Users